JoshuaQYH/myMLPro/README.md

 ## Result
 I design a linear regression class based on gradient descent method(GD).
 But it encoutered Nan data in train, it could not fit normal.
+Finaly, I use sklearn.linear_regression to train and predict.
+Maybe I think I have to check the sklearn source code.
 ![](https://raw.githubusercontent.com/JoshuaQYH/blogImage/master/20190228002703.png)